-DBS actively monitors and manages our exposure to counterparties in over-thecounter (OTC) derivative trades to protect our balance sheet in the event of a counterparty default.
+We actively monitor and manage our exposure to counterparties in over-thecounter (OTC) derivative trades to protect our balance sheet in the event of a counterparty default.
 Counterparty risk exposures that may be adversely affected by market risk events are identified, reviewed and acted upon by management, and highlighted to the appropriate risk committees.
-Specific wrong-way risk arises when the exposure to a counterparty positively correlates with the probability of defaulting due to the nature of the transactions.
+Specific wrong-way risk arises when the exposure to a counterparty directly correlates with the probability of defaulting due to the nature of the transactions.
 DBS has a policy to guide the handling of specific wrong-way risk transactions, and its risk measurement metric takes into account the higher risks associated with such transactions.